7 predictions that will change bridging in 2021

 “Almost inevitably it’s going to cause a downturn in residential property values which may impact on future investment and create some distress situations,” BBS Law’s Barr says of the end of the stamp duty holiday.
 Tuscan’s Sanders agrees.

-Sarah Bennett, business development manager at The Bridging Group, sees a great opportunity for attracting customers who need to complete by 31 March.
+Sarah Bennett, business development manager at The Bridging Group, sees a great opportunity for attracting customers who need to complete by the end of the stamp duty holiday.
 “A few term lenders are no longer accepting applications for clients needing to complete by the deadline, and mortgage processors, valuers and solicitors are busier than ever,” she points out.

 She adds: “This is a fantastic opportunity for a client to use bridging finance to purchase, then have the time to consider a term loan further down the line”.
 The Bridging Group, she says, managed a case that took just nine working days from enquiry to completion just before Christmas.